malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	  gate operations take a long time on large truthtables
 	- Find way to encode output bits position on bloch sphere

-3) After system of inequalities are solved, adjust found encoding to represent actual Dwave connectivity
+3) After system of inequalities are solved, adjust found embedding to represent actual Dwave connectivity

-4) Write script in execute() that creates dwave script with the encoding that was found
+4) Write script in execute() that creates dwave script with the embedding that was found

 5) Implement Fredkin and swap gates.